 Who May Apply

 The ELI admits high school graduates, ages 17 and older, who intend to study English for Academic Purposes.
 The ELI offers both full-time and part-time study.
+Although the Institute admits students at all levels of English proficiency, to enter the lowest level of the ELI, students should be minimally able to say and write comprehensible, simple sentences in English.

 To secure admission to the program, application materials must be received by the application deadlines.
 Applications submitted after the deadline will be considered on a space-available basis.